 This is Marc giving an address at the Church of the Living Spirit in Lily Dale before going onto give direct messages during the service.
 He is talking about the way we do Mediumship in Scotland and giving a direct comparison to New York State.
+Look at the number of views that this address has received compared to the videos around.
+At the date of this post just under 3,000 compared to other videos of 3-500 on average.

 Scottish Spiritualism is huge in terms of scale in Scotland.
 There are more Spiritualists every few square miles than in Lily Dale itself.
 It is also quite different in many aspects to the rest of the world.